 Although cats generally have different play styles than their canine counterparts, toys are as much a necessity for cats as they are for dogs.
 Toys help fight boredom and give cats an outlet for their instinctive prey-chasing behaviors.
-And when you are the one moving the toy around while your cat fishes for it, chases after it, or jumps in pursuit of it, playtime becomes a bonding experience for you and your cat.
+When you are moving the toy around while your cat fishes for it, chases after it, or jumps in pursuit of it, playtime becomes a bonding experience for you and your cat.

-"Safe" Toys
+Safe Toys

-Our mothers always told us "no playing ball in the house," but cats can usually participate in that forbidden exercise without knocking down a vase or a lamp (and being grounded for two weeks).
+Our mothers always told us "no playing ball inside the house," but cats can usually participate in that forbidden exercise without knocking down a vase or a lamp (and being grounded for two weeks).
 Still, there are plenty of factors that may contribute to the safety of the toy they're batting around.

 Many of those factors are completely dependent upon your cat's size, activity level, and preferences.
-Another factor to be considered is the environment in which your cat spends her time.
-Although we can't guarantee your cat's enthusiasm or her safety with any specific toy, we can offer the following guidelines.
+Another factor to be considered is the environment in which your cat spends their time.
+Although we can't guarantee your cat's enthusiasm or their safety with any specific toy, we can offer the following guidelines.